jmbealer/my-knowledge-base/unsorted-org/org-old/software-engineering/python/python-roadmap.md

 Recurrent Neural Networks
 Generative Adversarial Networks

-## Advanced - Full Stack Web development
+## Advanced - Full Stack Web Development

 Computer networks (Don't need to go into heavy detail but an understanding is necessary) Backend web dev tools (This is for app logic and interfacing with databases etc).